Abhijain01/capital-lens/BUILD_TRANSCRIPT.md

 # Build Transcript — Capital Lens

 > **Bonus section.** The assignment awards bonus points for the LLM chat
-> transcript used while building.
-The full, verbatim chat log between the
+> > The **complete, verbatim LLM chat session** used to build this project
-> developer and the AI assistant is included as a separate export
+> is included in `LLM_CHAT_TRANSCRIPT.md`.
+It contains the full
+> conversation with Claude (Anthropic) covering architecture decisions,
+> implementation, debugging, deployment, and iteration.
-> (`chat-transcript.txt` / paste your export here).
-Below is a curated
+> This document is a curated summary of the key turning points.
+> The raw transcript is the primary bonus submission.
 > summary of the key decisions and turning points — useful as a quick read
 > of how the product was actually designed.